Raphael-Boichot/Mitsubishi-M64282FP-dashcam/README.md

 # Some technical thought for free

 According to [internal Mitsubishi source](https://github.com/Raphael-Boichot/Mitsubishi-M64282FP-dashcam/blob/main/Docs%20and%20research/Bibliography/Yerazunis%20(1999)%20An%20Inexpensive%2C%20All%20Solid-state%20Video%20and%20Data%20Recorder%20for%20Accident%20Reconstruction.pdf), the use of the M64282FP artificial retina for dashcam application was assessed in 1999.
 They recommend using the [MAX153 flash ADC](https://github.com/Raphael-Boichot/Mitsubishi-M64282FP-dashcam/blob/main/Docs%20and%20research/Bibliography/MAX153%20-%201Msps%2C%20%C2%B5P-Compatible%2C8-Bit%20ADC%20with%201%C2%B5A%20Power-Down.pdf) to convert analog signal fast enough for a live (5 fps !) rendering and recording of images.
 The MAC-GBD, mapper of the Game Boy Camera, [embeds a flash ADC](https://github.com/Raphael-Boichot/Game-Boy-chips-decapping-project#game-boy-camera-mac-gbd-mapper) too on its chip.
 The probability is thin but not zero that the MAC-GBD flash ADC would be simply a MAX153 adapted for this custom mapper.

-In other words, it should perfectly be possible to interface a MAX153 with the Raspberry Pi Pico (or any other µC) to fasten the analog->digital conversion.
-The Pi Pico can theoretically translate data at 500 ksamples/s (on this project, it reaches 400 ksamples/s) and the MAX153 1Msamples/s.
-A factor of two is achievable so.

 # Acknowledgments
 - [Game Boy Camera Club](https://disboard.org/fr/server/568464159050694666) on Discord for the hype and help on all new projects.